Rajatm544/DS-Algo/Algorithms/Sorting/Notes.md

 -   Use modulo along with a while loop.

-#### Helper methos 3} Returning the maximun number of digits in any number of the given array
+#### Helper method 3} Returning the maximun number of digits in any number of the given array

 -   Loop through the array, use the helper method 2, and return the maximum no of digits.